djangopbx/djangopbx-applications/README.md

 DjangoPBX Applications
 --------------------------------------
-This repository is for additional applications for the DjangoPBX project, that are not part of the core distribution.
+This repository is for additional applications for the DjangoPBX project that are not part of the core distribution.

 ### Additional functionality